oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Accelerated BLAST compatible local sequence aligner
+DIAMOND is a sequence aligner for protein and translated DNA searches, designed for high performance analysis of big sequence data.

 **More Information**